 Others don’t know what to make of it and are wondering how they “attracted” these “hard times” into their lives.

 Just so you know, this isn’t one of those articles telling you to ignore reality.

-Haanel wrote about facing problems and solving them — overcoming them — not hiding from them.
+Haanel wrote about facing problems and solving them.

 And definitely not living in a fantasy world.